 Smith Island Museum of History

-Over on Bald Head Island, on the grounds of Old Baldy Lighthouse, the Smith Island Museum of History sits within a replica of one of the original lighthouse keeper's quarters from the 1850s.
-Inside you'll discover lighthouse artifacts and exhibits that signify Bald Head Island's historical significance.
+Located beside the iconic Old Baldy Lighthouse on Bald Head Island, the Smith Island Museum of History sits inside a replica of one of the original lighthouse keeper's quarters from the 1850s.
+Exhibits highlight Bald Head Island’s maritime heritage and the stories of the people who once safeguarded its shoreline.